 Why turning 40 is a huge milestone

-Turning 40 is not just another excuse to throw a great party (whether it’s in person or over Zoom).
+Turning 40 is not just an excuse to throw a great 40th birthday party!
 It’s a huge milestone for so many reasons.
 By the time most people reach 40, they’ve settled into their lives and are comfortable with who they’ve become.

 It’s the decade where you’ve stopped caring so much about what others think about you.
 You can freely live your life on your own terms.